samconibear/repo-copilot/README.md

 # LAYER 9: HTTP API
 A thin FastAPI wrapper (`backend/src/api/server/main.py`) over the two things a caller does with a repo: ingest it, then ask it questions, plus a third: list what's already been ingested.

-As this is a tool built for developers, I thought it was important to also include the retrieval score in the data served to the frontend.
+As this is a tool built for developers, I thought it was important to also include the similarity score in the data served to the frontend.

 ## Streaming ingest progress
 I wanted the user to receive some feedback while files were being ingested/indexed, as this can take a long time.